CreatorDev/w1-switchcounter/README.md

 _Note that if you changed the variable names, counter[instance] will need to be changed to match your new name._

 This block of code is 'borrowed' from the LetMeCreate library examples [here](https://github.com/francois-berder/LetMeCreate/tree/master/examples/thermo3).
 We've modified it slightly to add the lwm2m resource update and add a delay between readings.
+You should now be able to build the project exacltly as before, and run it on Ci40.